Last Updated on April 20, 2022 by Grow with Bovees

 When to Fertilize Houseplants?

-Now that you know about the different types of fertilizer options available to feed houseplants, it’s important to figure out the right time to fertilize your indoor plants.
+Now that you know about the different types of fertilizer options available to feed houseplants, it’s important to figure out when to fertilize indoor plants.

-Determining when to feed houseplants is actually fairly easy, and the rule of thumb is to fertilize after the first frost to prepare your houseplants for the spring and summer ahead.
+Determining when to fertilize indoor plants is actually fairly easy, and the rule of thumb is to fertilize after the first frost to prepare your houseplants for the spring and summer ahead.

 Houseplants generally go dormant or semi-dormant during the winter, and therefore they do not need fertilizer.